navisens/NaviDocs/API.Android.md

 **Params**
 Enable or disable file logging.

+#### `void setBackpropagationEnabled(boolean state)`
+When setLocationNavisens is enabled and setBackpropagationEnabled is called, once Navisens has initialized you will not only get the current position, but also a set of latitude longitude coordinates which lead back to the start position (where the SDK/App was started).
+This is useful to determine which building and even where inside a building the person started, or where the person exited a vehicle (e.g. the vehicle parking spot or the location of a drop-off).

+The historical trajectory of points will be ordered as follows: Point(t-n), Point(t-2), Point(t-1), Point(t-0) So you will receive all the points from the past with the appropriate timestamps, until you get to your current position.

+**Params**
+Enable or disable back propagation.

 ##### Tutorial: Downloading Logs
 > Downloading these logs is a very good way of providing debug information, should there be an issue with our SDK.
 On Android, this is very easily done.
 First, make sure you have the "Android Debug Bridge" or `adb` Android Platform Tool downloaded.
 Once you have it set up correctly, plug in your Android device to a computer.
 On the computer, open a command terminal and run the following command: